How to Prepare for the ACT Math Test

 Brush Up on Your Multiple Choice Skills

-Although this is more challenging for math problems than in the ACT's other sections, you may be able to "guess" which options are at least incorrect.
-If you see a number that seems an obvious outlier, there's a good chance it won't be your answer.
+Although this is more challenging for math problems than it would be in the ACT's other sections, you may be able to "guess" which options are at least incorrect.
+If you see a number that outlandishly doesn't make sense right away when you read a question, there's a pretty good chance it won't be your answer.

 However, math can always throw a few curveballs your way.
-Be careful with this method: sometimes, the option you feel is the odd one out is actually the correct answer!
+Be careful with this method: sometimes, the option you feel is the odd one out can actually be the correct answer!

 Backsolve Using Your Options

-Plugging answers into an equation may not be your go-to strategy because it can be time-consuming, but it can help you if you're stuck or have enough time to check your work.
+Plugging answers into an equation may not be your go-to strategy because it can be time-consuming, but it can help you if you need more time to check your work.
 Backsolving is a fantastic strategy to know with certainty your answer is correct.

 Determine Your Best Strategy to Tackle Questions

-Determining your best strategies is best done before test day while working through practice tests.
+Determining your best strategies is best done before test day while working through ACT Math practice tests.
 Do you want to read the question in its entirety first?
 Or do you look at the answers first before reading?
-Do you want to hypothesize about a ballpark answer as you read and see if it aligns with an answer?
+Do you want to hypothesize about a ballpark answer as you read and see if it closely matches one of the answers below?

 Your best strategy may differ from your peers, and that's okay!
 Working out which way works best for you is personal and can help you achieve speed and accuracy.